lightstep/babel-plugin-transform-node-env-inline-and-fold/README.md

 *NOTE: this is not a proper GitHub fork as the git URLs for the original project no longer exist.*

+*What follows is the original README for `babel-plugin-transform-node-env-inline`*

 ----

-*What follows is the original documentation for `babel-plugin-transform-node-env-inline`*
+# babel-plugin-transform-node-env-inline

 Inline the `NODE_ENV` environment variable and if it's a part of a binary expression (eg. `process.env.NODE_ENV === "development"`) then statically evaluate and replace it.